brthomasusa/PipefittersSupplyCompany/README.md

 # PipefittersSupplyCompany
-An SQL Server implementation of the Access database from the book 'Building Accounting Systems use Access 2010.
+An SQL Server implementation of the Access database from the textbook 'Building Accounting Systems using Access 2010' by James T. Perry and Richard Newmark.